Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Introduction

-Despite the growing adoption of GenAI, existing research often focuses on AI performance, technical capabilities, or individual-level productivity gains, while offering limited insight into how organizations practically adopt and integrate AI into everyday workflows \cite{khanfar2025factors}.
-In particular, there is limited empirical insight into how organizations identify AI use cases and how expectations about AI capabilities shape their integration into work practices.
-This gap is especially important in knowledge-intensive environments, where workers engage in complex cognitive tasks that directly shape organizational operations.
-Examining how generative AI and LLM-based use cases are identified, interpreted, and embedded into organizational routines can reveal the social and organizational dynamics that govern adoption.
+Despite the growing adoption of GenAI, existing research often focuses on AI performance, technical capabilities, or individual-level productivity gains, while offering limited insight into how organisations practically adopt and integrate AI into everyday workflows \cite{khanfar2025factors}.
+Existing case-study research has documented use cases of GenAI at the individual, team, and organisational levels \cite{kemell2025still, simaremare2024state, davila2024industry}, but provides limited insight into how an organisation decides where and how to introduce GenAI and LLM-based agentic workflows into existing work practices.
+In particular, there is limited empirical insight into how organisations in the energy sector identify AI use cases and how expectations about AI capabilities shape their integration into work practices.
+This gap is especially important in knowledge-intensive environments, where workers engage in complex cognitive tasks that directly shape organisational operations.
+Examining how generative AI and LLM-based use cases are identified, interpreted, and embedded into organisational routines can reveal the social and organisational dynamics that govern adoption.
 Understanding AI and LLM-based use cases in these settings helps clarify how these tools influence work practices and supports the design of solutions that fit real workflows \cite{abrahao2025software, vial2021understanding}.

+Where prior work is relevant to interpreting our findings, we draw on a workflow-fit perspective on technology adoption that existing literature explores.
+Existing literature argues that, in early-stage GenAI adoption, alignment between a new technology and existing work practices can often matter more than the technology's standalone capability \cite{russo2024navigating, saarikallio6826889towards}.
+We return to this perspective in the discussion when considering the implications of our findings.

-This study explores the application of GenAI and LLM-based multi-agent systems in the energy sector to identify practical use cases and improve workflows.
-In collaboration with an industry partner, the project aimed to support AI adoption in the Nordic europe region.
-The primary aim is to identify AI-driven solutions that address industry challenges and improve daily routine processes and identify new ideas where GenAI brings the role.
-Data was collected through semi-structured interviews across multiple departments about four weeks.
+This study explores the application of GenAI and LLM-based agent systems in the energy sector to identify practical use cases and improve workflows.
+In collaboration with an industry partner, the project aimed to support AI adoption in the Nordic Europe region.
+The primary aim is to identify AI-driven solutions that address industry challenges, improve daily processes, and identify new opportunities for GenAI.
+Data was collected through semi-structured interviews across multiple departments over four weeks.
 We gathered insights into how GenAI-based solutions can be integrated into industry workflows.
 The findings offer guidance for AI adoption and process improvements in similar sectors.